top of page

 My shift really began when Nancy brought me half a large bag of frozen blueberries after making her morning fruit smoothies.
 These were wild blueberries, my absolute favorite.

-These smaller gems have 25% more anthocyanins found in their skin than the larger Hi-Bush-type, for those into this plant-based nutritional profiling.
+These smaller gems have 25% more anthocyanins found in their skin than the larger Hi-Bush-type, for those into this plant-based nutrition.
 I recall first finding wild blueberries in the scrubby, sandy areas of the UP in late July and August while on daily expeditions at Camp Nekana during my youth.

 Making a pasty-like crust came to mind as I worked with my yeast, butter, and egg dough.
 It seemed like a reasonable shift from my earlier intentions.
-I thought of pasties, perhaps, because I reminisced about the UP, wondering if I could roll out bread dough and fill it with apples and blueberries to achieve a satisfying new-style dessert.
+I thought of pasties, perhaps, because I was reminiscing about the UP, wondering if I could roll out bread dough and fill it with apples and blueberries to achieve a satisfying new-style dessert.

 I might have been asking for too much.

 My filling was delicious, but the folded-over crust was very elastic, almost rubbery.
-I tried for the first time a Turbinado Sugar, which frankly, saved the dessert, giving it a sweet, sugary crunch topping after the egg wash and baking.
+I tried for the first time a Turbinado Sugar, which frankly, saved the dessert, giving it a sweet, sugary crunch after the egg wash and baking.

 Yes, adding sugar and butter to bread dough for a blueberry pie crust is a great way to create a richer, slightly sweet, and flakier bread-like crust.
 This approach mimics a "sweet dough" or brioche-style pastry, which works well for rustic fruit pies, providing a tender crumb that complements the filling.